Monday, July 29, 2019

 CCS Session: China Tariffs and the 301 Exclusion Process |

 Précis: The trade wars have begun and we need to become more familiar with the steps afforded us to minimize the impact of both Section 301 and Section 232 tariffs.
 During this session learn about the steps needed to seek exclusions from these additional duties.

 CES Session: Export Control Updates 2019 |

-Precis: Export control regulations are always changing, so attend this session to find out important changes which may affect your international trade movements.
-We will highlight important changes, as well as provide standard and best practices to help avoid erroneous filings to the various government agencies.
+Précis: Export control regulations are always changing; attend this session to find out important changes which may affect your international trade movements.
+We will highlight these changes, as well as provide standard and best practices to help avoid erroneous filings to the various government agencies.

 10:15 - 10:35 a.m.
 Coffee Break |

 CCS Session: PGA Penalty Mitigation on an International Trade Transaction |